 Warm up Your House

 Your home’s temperature can be slightly raised to encourage the air to retain moisture rather than condense.
-The rooms must still have adequate ventilation in order to let the water vapour out.
+The rooms must still have adequate ventilation to let the water vapour out.

-It can also be beneficial to install radiators beneath your windows because they maintain the interior pane of glass heated and avoid condensation forms on it.
-The same holds true for bathroom heated towel rails.
+It can also be beneficial to install radiators beneath your windows because they keep the interior pane of glass heated and avoid condensation forms on it.
+The same holds for bathroom heated towel rails.

 Don’t Forget About Vacant Rooms